 King of Ashanti Visits Lambeth Palace: Sector Events Coverage

-The Ashanti Empire was a pre-colonial West African state that emerged in the 17th century in what is now Ghana.
-The Empire known to be one of West Africa’s strongest and wealthiest is known for its abundance of gold, timber and cocoa.
+The Ashanti Empire was a pre-colonial West African state that emerged in the 17th century in what is now called Ghana.
+The Empire known to be one of West Africa’s strongest and wealthiest is known for its abundance of gold, timber, and cocoa.
 According to history, the Ashanti’s and the British were arch enemies.
 To make peace with the Ashanti’s, the British exiled the then king Prempeh I to Seychelles island in the 19th century.
 Whilst in Seychelles, King Prempeh I, became a member of the Anglican Church.
-This conversion to Christianity forged a strong relationship between the Church of England and to date all the kings of the kingdom and their households are regular attending members of Anglican Church in Kumasi, Ghana the seat of the empire.
+This conversion to Christianity forged a strong relationship between the Church of England and to date, all the kings of the kingdom.
+Today, several Ghanaians regularly attend Anglican Churches in Kumasi, Ghana.

-On the day, the EMH photography and video team captured the solemn ceremony in an unobtrusive manner so as not to disrupt the ceremony.
-The film crew interviewed officials from both Lambeth Palace and the office of the Ashanti King.
-During post production our editing crew used the interviews as narrative for the documentary.
+After consultation with representatives of the Lambeth palace and the office of the Ashanti King, we understood the event layout and protocols to follow.
+On the day, the Eagle creative team photographed and captured footages of the solemn ceremony in an unobtrusive manner.
+Our film crew also interviewed officials from both Lambeth Palace and the office of the Ashanti King.
+During post-production, our editing crew used the interviews as a narrative for the documentary.

-EMH produced a short documentary on this historic visit which was broadcast on mainstream Television to over 20million viewers in Ghana.
-EMH Global also broadcast this documentary on its YouTube channel where it has so far had over 33,000 views and still counting to this very day.
-Click here to check out the project
+Eagle London Agency produced a short documentary on this historic visit which was broadcast on mainstream Television to over 20 million viewers in Ghana.
+We also broadcast this documentary on our YouTube channel where it has so far had over 57,000 views and still counting to this very day.